Medicare Enrollment Periods

 Medicare Enrollment Periods for Everyone

+Medicare Enrollment Periods can be confusing because different enrollment periods have different dates for various purposes.
 There are many enrollment periods for people signing up for benefits for the first time.

 If you’re receiving Social Security or Railroad Retirement benefits when you turn 65, you’ll automatically be enrolled in Original Medicare.